cjoakim/azure-cosmosdb/presentations/8_01_operational_best_practices.md

 #### Costs and Performance

 - Choosing an appropriate **partition key is critical to performance and costs**
+- You can't change the partition key attribute after the container has been created
 - Use a **/pk** attribute to enable container evolution
 - Strive to use the partition key in most of your queries